Mind-Animator/Mind-Animator/README.md

 * To label each video segment with text captions, you should first install and run the BLIP2 project. https://github.com/salesforce/LAVIS/tree/main/projects/blip2 <br>

 * Segment the video into 2-second clips and downsample the frame rate of each segment to 4 Hz.
-You are required to initially create the following four directories for the respective storage purposes: one for the training set video segments (Train_video_path), another for the training set video frames (Train_frames_path), a third for the testing set video segments (Test_video_path), and a fourth for the testing set video frames (Test_frames_path). python cut_video.py --source_file_root "path/to/your/root/stimuli" --target_file_root_Train "path/to/Train_video_path" --target_file_root_Test "path/to/Test_video_path" python Feature extractor/detail_extracttion.py
+You are required to initially create the following four directories for the respective storage purposes: one for the training set video segments (Train_video_path), another for the training set video frames (Train_frames_path), a third for the testing set video segments (Test_video_path), and a fourth for the testing set video frames (Test_frames_path).<br>

+    python cut_video.py --source_file_root "path/to/your/root/stimuli" --target_file_root_Train "path/to/Train_video_path" --target_file_root_Test "path/to/Test_video_path"
+    python Feature extractor/detail_extracttion.py